Andrea/andrea.github.io/_posts/2019-05-23-no-longter-damage-tldr.markdown

 * Yay for food you can grow yourself.
 Even if it is just a small percentage of what we eat.
 * It is looking like it is really hard to dispose of biscuits wrappers, there is a way to reuse(?) them some how via Terracycle, but I was not able to find out any specifics as to how to do this exactly.
 * There was a note on a plastic container about how you can bring this to a big store, my nearest one is about 5 miles from here, which I would probably have to drive to, especially If I am buying more food there.
 I wonder if the home delivery would take this instead.
+* Can anything be done about these things that are not recyclable?
+How could we upcycle them?
+* I heard (but not researched yet) that there is some rubbish you can bring back to where you bought it and they will deal with it, but I don't understand if that is true or what does "deal with it" means?

 ## All the rubbish in one place